MohamedKhalidLx/Static-Routing-VLAN-Network/README.md

   - `192.168.23.0/30` (R2-R3)

 ### Addressing Table:
+Refer to the [Addressing Table.pdf](Addressing%20Table.pdf) for complete IP address assignments, or have a look here:

 | **Device** | **Interface**       | **IP Address**         | **Subnet Mask**        | **Description**        |
 |------------|---------------------|------------------------|------------------------|------------------------|